 For many of us, our clinicians are the gatekeepers to the technologies and drugs that reduce our symptoms and contain our disease.
 They are our valued partners in our effort to feel well enough to live as fully as we can.
 To the extent that any mobile health app supports, facilitates and extends that relationship, we will be more likely to use it.

-I interviewed someone who carefully tracked her blood pressure three times a day over a six week period on a mobile app at her physician’s request.
+I interviewed someone who carefully tracked her blood pressure three times a day over a six week period on an app at her physician’s request.
 She brought a beautifully detailed chart to her physician who glanced at it, said, “Looks better,” and tossed the chart in the wastebasket.

 “Don’t you want to put this in my record?” she asked.